 There are thousands of plugins available in the official WordPress.org plugin directory.
-Of course it’s difficult to know which plugin you should choose for your website, especially if you are just starting out with WordPress.
-So we put together a detailed list of recommended plugins for WordPress beginners, to help you get started with your WordPress website.
-(We will update the list regularly to make sure it stays up-to-date).
+It’s difficult to know which plugin you should choose for your website, especially if you are just starting out with WordPress.
+We put together a detailed list of recommended plugins for WordPress beginners, to help you get started with your WordPress website.
+(We will update the list regularly to ensure it stays up-to-date).

 1. Spam Protection and Security

-By default WordPress comes with Akismet preinstalled.
-Alternatively you can use Antispam Bee to protect you against comment spam.
-Anti spam bee has the advantage that you can set the plugin to be compatible with EU data protection laws by deactivating the option “consider public spam database”.
+By default, WordPress comes with Akismet pre-installed.
+Alternatively you can use Anti-spam Bee to protect you against comment spam.
+Anti-spam bee has the advantage that it offers plugin settings to make it compatible with EU data protection laws.
+To use the setting you need to deactivate the option “consider public spam database”.

-The most important part to protect your WordPress site is to always use the latest version of all your plugins, themes and WordPress itself.
+The most effective way you can protect your WordPress site is to always use the latest version of all your plugins, themes and WordPress itself.
 Further you can also install a number of plugins to help you protect your website.

 WordFence is a security plugin with lots of options like a firewall, blocking unwanted login attempts, Two-factor authentication, password checks and much more.